-The DOD and federal government procurement process in the U.S. means the method and process by which government agencies buy goods and services.
+The DOD and Government Procurement Process in Federal Contracting in the U.S. means the method and process by which government agencies buy goods and services.
 When it comes to government contracts, the federal government is in the business of buying commercial products and services.

 How it goes about doing both essentially meets the definition of what is a procurement.
 A substantial amount of federal funds is spent on construction projects.

-The DOD procurement process for government programs also includes the spending of appropriated funds to purchase supplies, services and interest in real property.
-Contracting agencies use a regulated federal contracting process to buy services and products from the commercial sector.
+The DOD Federal procurement process in government contracting also includes the spending of appropriated funds to purchase supplies, services and interest in real property.
+Contracting agencies use a regulated federal government contracting process to buy services and products from the commercial sector.
 Some regulations and statutes govern how a federal agency makes invitations to solicit bids and proposals.

 The agency starts by having the end users developing their needs to perform mission essential requirements.
 After the needs are finalized, and depending on the dollar amount, end users will approach the Agency’s contracting office to develop a process for procuring goods or services.